nasa/openmct/CONTRIBUTING.md

 ## Standards

-Contributions to Open MCT Web are expected to meet the following standards.
+Contributions to Open MCT are expected to meet the following standards.
 In addition, reviewers should use general discretion before accepting changes.

 ### Code Standards

-JavaScript sources in Open MCT Web must satisfy JSLint under its default settings.
+JavaScript sources in Open MCT must satisfy JSLint under its default settings.
 This is verified by the command line build.

 #### Code Guidelines

-JavaScript sources in Open MCT Web should:
+JavaScript sources in Open MCT should:

 * Use four spaces for indentation.
 Tabs should not be used.
 * Include JSDoc for any exposed API (e.g. public methods, constructors.)